SeanMcP/svg-sprites/notepad.md

 So when there are more than 4 colored rects, then it makes sense to use `defs`.

 That feels like too few to warrant checking before generating the export: we can reasonably use `defs` for all cases.

+## CSS variables for `fill`

+I had the idea to use CSS variables to replace repetitive fill hexcodes, but I think the idea is a non-starter:

+- `fill="#000000"` is 14 characters long
+- `fill="var(--a)"` is 15 characters long, let alone the `style` declaration required

+So I'm going to drop the idea for now.